 The project would have a potentially significant impact.

-Expose people or structures to a significant loss, injury, or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
+Expose people or structures, either directly or indirectly, to a significant loss, injury, or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?

-The project would have a less than significant impact with mitigation incorporated.
+The project would have a potentially significant impact.

 Impacts and Mitigation